* This is a bit off topic, but as a casual golfer/watcher and economic nerd I think it’s an interesting topic.

 From the player’s perspective you can’t really blame these guys for taking the money.
 If a national government were willing to pay me hundreds of millions of dollars to give people financial advice I would certainly jump at the opportunity.
 It would be an obvious abuse of taxpayer dollars, but Saudi Arabia doesn’t seem to care about that.
 And as I said above, the moral issue is a non-issue.
 All governments are involved in bad stuff of varying degrees.
 Sure, the Saudis might be worse than others, but that’s not the real issue here.
 The real issue is that national governments shouldn’t be paying millionaires billions of dollars to play a game that won’t benefit the citizens of Saudi Arabia.
 But from a player’s perspective they’re just taking advantage of this government misuse of funds.
 Yes, the players should probably care more about the well-being of golf, but that’s a more personal issue that each golfer has to consider at a micro level based on their potential personal contribution to the game and personal financial needs.

-The creation of a government funded golf league makes me very uncomfortable because the economic incentives are not in the interest of domestic taxpayers AND because it erodes the quality of the entertainment by creating an anti-competitive playing field.
-In my opinion the entities that care about the history of golf and the competitive nature of golf, need to pushback against this.
-This is especially true of the entities that operate golf’s most important historical events like the British Open and The Masters.
-Augusta National, which operates The Masters, for instance, could ban any player so long as they are playing in the LIV league.
-In doing so, they protect the competitive nature of golf and support the long-standing history of the game.
-I am all for competition and none of this is to say that the PGA is a perfect altruistic entity, but it appears pretty clear to me that this is not a good situation for the long-term well-being of the game or taxpayers.
+The creation of a government funded golf league makes me very uncomfortable because the economic incentives are not in the interest of domestic taxpayers AND it could erode the quality of the entertainment by creating an anti-competitive playing field.
+I am all for competition and none of this is to say that the PGA is a perfect altruistic entity, but it appears to me that this is not a good situation for the long-term well-being of the game or taxpayers.

 NB – Someone raised a good point that other sports have guaranteed money and players still perform at a high level.
 But I think this is different because golfers are independent contractors, not employees of a team.
 If a player in the NBA decides not to practice he hurts his entire organization.
 He’s held accountable by the team even if he has guaranteed money.
 If a golfer decides not to practice he only hurts himself and is accountable to no one.